Sustainability For Small Businesses: Useful Actions To Take

 Purchasing carbon offsets to counter-balance required fuel use, such as gas, is also option.
 You can learn more about this in our guide to offsetting here.

-4. Minimize Your Waste
+4. Minimise Your Waste

 Waste reduction is crucial for sustainability.
 A robust waste reduction programme will be based on the below hierarchy: